harvard-nrg/yaxil/docs/index.rst

   auth = yaxil.XnatAuth(url='https://xnatastic.org', username='you', password='*****')

   with yaxil.session(auth) as sess:
-    # get all subjects for given subject label and project
+    # get all subjects for given project
-    for subject in sess.subjects(label='LABEL', project='PROJECT'):
+    for subject in sess.subjects(project='PROJECT'):
       # get all MRIs for the given subject
       for experiment in sess.experiments(subject=subject):
         # get all scans for the given experiment